 Of the handful of rice platters on X'tiosu's menu, the most popular is the combo plate of beef, chicken and chorizo kebabs.
 (The chorizo is made in-house, by the by.)
 Don't ignore on the falafel plate because these fried balls might be some of the best in town.
 Made with black beans instead of chickpeas or fava beans, these falafel have more garlic, more cilantro, more onions and, for the proper Oaxacan flair, chili.
 The balls are perfectly crisp on the outside and tender and fluffy on the inside.
 As with all plates, they're are served on a bed of rice with a side of hummus and salad.
 If you'd rather, you also can have the falafels in a wrap that the brothers call a "pita burrito."

-Lori Galarreta was crucial in reporting this story.
-She provided crucial translation and language assistance.
+Lori Galarreta was provided crucial translation and language assistance in reporting this story.